bahtiyartan/troia/docs/20Variablesscope.rst

 	RESULT = MYVAR;

 	/*  RESULT's value: Hello World
-		Second OBJECT command ingored the MYVAR definition. */
+		Second OBJECT command ignored the MYVAR definition. */

-Second method is running same definiton command multiple times.
+Second method is running same definition command multiple times.
 In a loop or an event which is triggered multiple times.
-In this case, the definiton command which defines the variable initializes it (sets its default value, to see the default values please see data types section).
+In this case, the definition command which defines the variable initializes it (sets its default value, to see the default values please see data types section).

 ::